-Stage File Proxy saves you time and disk space by sending requests to your development environment's files directory to the production environment and making a copy of the production file in your development site.
+Stage File Proxy is a general solution for getting production files on a development server on demand.
+It saves you time and disk space by sending requests to your development environment's files directory to the production environment and making a copy of the production file in your development site.
 You should not need to enable this module in production.

 More details on the features/benefits